deivgin/parallel-computing/ada/ada-slides.md

 ---

-### Custom synchonization 'rendezvous' (1/2)
+### Custom synchonization 'entry-accept' (1)

-- Task may export something for other task to use.
+- Task may export something for other task to use (to call).
 They can be called as custom synchronization points.
 - Custom synchronization points can be defined with keyword _entry_.
 - Entry points are defined in the task declaration.
 For example: